-This important activity falls under overall assessment framework.

-- a) Local visits to various local organizations for Field Research(LV-FR) will be conducted.
-Detailed instructions for each visit will be issued separately. - b) Aim and Objectives of LV-FR are provided in the Syllabus separately. - c) Participants will be expected to timely complete their assignments as per detailed instructions, to be issued separately.
+- a) This important activity falls under overall assessment framework.
+All participants will be assessed for their personal attributes, which is a major part of their assessment. - b) Local visits to various local organizations for Field Research (LV-FR) will be conducted.
+Detailed instructions for each visit will be issued separately. - c) Aim and Objectives of LV-FR are provided in the Syllabus separately. - d) Participants will be expected to timely complete their assignments as per detailed instructions, to be issued separately.